Wally Fromhart

 Wallace Leo Fromhart (May 18, 1913 – May 23, 2002) was an American football player and coach.
-Born in the tiny mountain town of Newburg, West Virginia, he lived and attended school there until his freshman year of high school, after which his family moved to the significantly larger town of Moundsville, West Virginia.
-A gifted athlete, Fromhart played varsity baseball and football for Moundsville High School from 1929 to 1931.
+Born in Newburg, West Virginia where he lived and attended school until his freshman year of high school, after which his family moved to Moundsville, West Virginia.
+Fromhart played varsity baseball and football for Moundsville High School from 1929 to 1931.
 Following high school graduation, he worked at the local US Stamping plant until 1932 when he was offered, and accepted, an athletic scholarship to attend the University of Notre Dame and play for the university's baseball team.
 His athletic prowess also landed him the starting quarterback position on the Fighting Irish football team during his junior academic year (1935–36).